People are generally confused with the stock market terms, and two of the most confusing terms related to funds are Distribution yield and SEC yield.

 The difference between SEC yield and Distribution yield is that Distribution yield is estimated yearly, which is within 12 months and gives a clear picture of profits made and downfalls that happened to a company.
 And SEC yield is calculated monthly, which is in 30 days.

-A distribution yield is a method of quantifying the sum made yearly to the investors as their repay fund.
+A distribution yield quantifies the sum made yearly to the investors as their repayment fund.
 As it is calculated yearly, it helps a fund or a bond to grow till its maturity.

-Formula: dividend amount for 30 days multiplied by 365 days divided by the net worth of every month end.
+Formula: dividend amount for 30 days multiplied by 365 days divided by the net worth of every month’s end.

 On the other hand, SEC yield is a way of quantifying the sum that helps to compare funds, Which works under the authority of the United States federal government.

-It is estimated every month, and it is based on the history of repays made by the borrowers.
+It is estimated every month and based on the history of repays made by the borrowers.
 It gives an accurate result as it is calculated every month.

 Comparison Table